 Mariposa at Neiman Marcus

 Hit this posh fourth floor space for fine dining and creative spoonfuls like the Mandarin Orange Soufflé.
-Pair one of the sumptuous seasonal entrée selections with a fun cocktail concoction while checking out the latest fashions.
+At Mariposa at Neiman Marcus, pair one of the sumptuous seasonal entrée selections with a fun cocktail concoction while checking out the latest fashions.

 Latinicity at Block 37

 Chef Richard Sandoval's multi-sensory experience features 10 innovative kitchens, a tapas restaurant, coffee café, full bar and lounge.
-Located on the third floor of Block 37, Latinicity provides a delicious twist on Latin street food, a multi-sensory experience featuring ten innovative kitchens, a tapas restaurant, coffee café, full bar, market and lounge.
+Located on the third floor of Block 37, the colorful food hall Latinicity provides a delicious twist on Latin street food, a multi-sensory experience featuring ten innovative kitchens, a tapas restaurant, coffee café, full bar, market and lounge.

 Eataly Chicago is a vibrant Italian marketplace that features an array of caffés, counters, restaurants and even a cooking school.
 Pick up a few of the dozens of types of pasta, dig though a seemingly endless array of olive oil before slipping over to Caffé Lavazza (or any of the other restaurants or caffés) for an after-shopping bite to eat.

 Grab a bite to eat while shopping for holiday gifts at these seasonal markets.